everli/design-system-android/README.md

 ### 🎨 Colors

-Standalone colors are plain constants that be used anywhere
+Standalone colors are plain constants that be used anywhere.

 #### Compose